 So what factors does Amazon use to determine the order in which products appear?

 Step 1: Keywords Determine if Your Product Should Rank At All

-If your product doesn’t contain the most relevant keywords for your specific niche, it cannot appear in the search results.
+If your product doesn’t contain the most relevant keywords for your specific niche, it cannot appear in the Amazon search engine results page (SERP).

 This is why it is so important to make sure you are filling your listing up with as many relevant keywords as possible.

 This is so that the search algorithm knows to “index” a certain keyword to one of your ASINs.